dcunited001/dcunited001.github.io/_posts/2019-04-12-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

 program or the brain.
 The program's data or the brain's memory acts as the Receptive, internalizing these metaphysical forms, some of which are more worldly than others.
-The most critical of these forms -- Kant's noumena -- transcend time and space, but they can never be proven to exist.
-Yet, without them, there is no basis for accelerating machine learning upon the assumption that they exist.
-The answer to whether Kant's noumena can be properly assumed to exist without proof lies in whether specific problems in [Computer Algebra](https://en.wikipedia.org/wiki/Computer_algebra) and [Automated Theorum Proving](https://en.wikipedia.org/wiki/Automated_theorem_proving) can
+The most critical of these forms -- Kant's noumena -- transcend time and space, yet can they never be proven to exist?
+Without them, there is no basis for accelerating machine learning upon the assumption that they do.
+A satisfactory answer to whether Kant's noumena can be properly assumed to exist without proof lies in whether specific problems in [Computer Algebra](https://en.wikipedia.org/wiki/Computer_algebra) and [Automated Theorum Proving](https://en.wikipedia.org/wiki/Automated_theorem_proving) can